 Before you start creating your own guitar licks, you should first learn a few of these short melodic phrases first.

-Not only will these help you understand the concept and the role of a guitar lick, but also give you a lot of ideas you can use in your own.
+Not only will these help you understand the concept and the role of a guitar lick, but also give you a lot of ideas you can use to create your own.

 The thing is, to come up with great guitar licks, you don’t have to reinvent the wheel.